UCDS’ Commitment to DEIB

 DEIB at the Graduate School

-The UCDS College for School Culture acknowledges that educational programming in the United States has traditionally perpetuated injustices against those who are marginalized or persecuted within our larger society.
+The UCDS Graduate School of Education acknowledges that educational programming in the United States has traditionally perpetuated injustices against those who are marginalized or persecuted within our larger society.
 We commit to an ongoing and active examination of our educational programming to identify and counteract discrimination, prejudice, and more subtle forms of bias.
 Each course takes steps to support diversity, equity, inclusion, and belonging for our students and for those they will serve in the future.

 Over the last two years, faculty have worked to reconsider and operationalize how each course works to meet this commitment.
 The following are a few examples of how specific courses are taking steps to achieve this.

 Examples from Courses